 Clean Sens is not a simple input gain; you will notice that it does not affect the gain of a distorted sound.
 Distortion Sense is also not a simple booster, as it does not affect the gain of clean sounds.
 Neither of these parameters colors the sound.

-A tutorial video about the Input Section and how to adjust Clean and Distortion Sens can be found on: www.kemper-amps.com/video your guitar.
-When set to the appropriate position, you will notice that noise and hum are eliminated, even when the strings are still sounding.
-There is no need for an additional release control as found in classic noise gate.
+A tutorial video about the Input Section and how to adjust Clean and Distortion Sens can be found on: www.kemper-amps.com/video

 Noise Gate